“Finish what you started,” my mother told my 12-year-old self.

 A child with high self-efficacy has strong faith in their capabilities and is, therefore, more likely to try harder to accomplish tasks and deal with challenges.
 Keeping in line with that, a child with low self-efficacy is more likely to give up.

 You could call this a form of self-fulfilling prophecy: Believe that you have what it takes, and you’ll probably get it done.
 If you think you’re going to fail, you likely will.

 According to a study in the Annual Review of Psychology, kids start forming beliefs about what they can and cannot achieve before they even reach their teenage years.
 That’s why it’s important to foster a can-do attitude from the beginning so that our children don’t settle on some goals while giving up on others too early.

 Applaud and acknowledge your child’s efforts by saying things like, “You’re really good at going after what you want,” or “I see how hard you’re working at this.
 You’ve come a long way.”

-Research shows that a child’s belief in their ability to reach a goal is essential to building a hopeful attitude and optimistic outlook.
+Research shows that a child’s belief in their ability to reach a goal is essential to building a hopeful attitude and an optimistic outlook.

 How to Teach Goal-setting